 Example: a 5 kilowatt (kW) solar system (the national average) will offer 5,000 watts of power.
 LBL says that each watt of solar adds about $4 to a home’s value in California and about $3 elsewhere.
 Thus, a home with solar should sell for about ($4 x 5,000W =) $20,000 more in CA or still ($3 x 5,000W =) $15,000 more outside of CA.

 Specifically in this state analysis, prospective buyers wondering if solar panels increase home value were pleasantly surprised.
 What is surprising about these figures is that they are very close to what you would pay for a brand new solar system today.
-Our own analysis of prices for 6kW solar systems in California reveals that some of the more expensive systems cost just over $4/W. And bear in mind that these prices are what you would pay before you take into account the generous 30% Federal tax incentive that is available until the end of 2016.
+Our own analysis of prices for 6kW solar systems in California reveals that some of the more expensive systems cost just over $4/W. And bear in mind that these prices are what you would pay before you take into account the generous 30% Federal tax incentive that is available.

 Low Cost Solar Power In California is Your Best Investment

 The report notes that the difference between the solar premium for solar panels in California as opposed to the non-Californian states is “not statistically significant”: The lower premiums may be due to “lower net costs and income estimates” in the other states.
 In essence, the premiums in non-Californian states may have to do with lower solar installation prices and electricity rates rather than because solar has a lower valuation there.

 All of this suggests that if you sell your house soon after you have solar system installed, you will recoup most or all of your investment, even as you save money on your power bills.
 It also confirms what we’ve said before: Payback periods on solar power systems are not something to be overly concerned about.
 Your solar system will either increase your home value significantly should you decide to sell your house, or it will pay itself off in power bill savings before you move out.
 In both cases, solar is a sound investment.

 Other interesting points from the report include: